sgabre/CrazyUncleLab/HowTo/CI-CD.md

 # Note

+## What is a embedded system ?

+An embedded system is a dedicated computing system integrated into a device for a specific real-time function.
+It combines **software**, **hardware**, and **mechanics**, with performance and reliability constraints.

 The difference between verification and validation is fundamental in engineering, software development, and quality assurance:

 ## Verification – "Are we building the product right?"